HarryMcCarney/ChessAnalytics/README.md

 Finally, I wondered if I could find a correlation between variation in opening repertoire and rating gains.
 This would potentially answer the often debated question of whether focusing on a small number of openings is better than learning many different openings to a shallower depth.

 This is calculated in Analytics\RatingChangePrediction.fsx.
 It works in the following way.
-1. Get all a players games
+1. Get players games
 2. Divide them into chunks of 100
-3. Calculate the number of different openings in each chunk of 100 games and express as a ratio
+3. Calculate the number of different openings they played in each chunk of 100 games and express it as a ratio
 4. Get their average ratio over all chunks.

 This is very crude and probably wrong/misleading in various ways, but for what its worth, it gives the following result

 ![Alt text](image-3.png)

-AS we can see there doesnt appear to be any correlation.
+As we can see there doesnt appear to be any correlation.
 This may not be true for all rating ranges but nothing is jumping out here.

 ## Limitations
-There are many other factors behind the data, aka confounding variables, which lichess doesnt give us.
-Players age is almost certainly the most correlated with rating gain but lichess doesnt record this.
+There are many other factors behind the data, aka confounding variables, which Lichess doesn't give us.
+Players age is also certainly the most correlated with rating gain but Lichess doesn't record this.
 And of course how hard people are working on their chess behind the scenes.
-People changing opening frequently, and those specialising, are probably equally likely to reading books etc. Perphas this effect is therefore balanced out in the large sample.
-Much better and more through analysis before this empirical approach could be of practocal use.
-But perhaps this sketch might intersting for someone.
+People changing openings frequently, and those specialising, may be equally likely to be reading books etc. Perhaps this effect is therefore balanced out in the large sample.
+Much more thorough analysis is needed before an empirical approach could be of practical use.
+But perhaps this sketch will be interesting for someone.